uktrade/iigb-beta-content/content/beta/industries/life-sciences/sub-sectors/medicines-manufacturing/sections/market-conditions/en_US.md

 ---
 title: Market conditions
 ---

-The UK’s highly respected regulatory framework and compliance culture means that there are fewer chances of product recalls and that it can offer a low-risk manufacturing environment for global supply chains.
+Businesses which set up or invest in the UK benefit from a low-risk manufacturing environment.
+Our industry offers a highly respected regulatory framework with robust compliance and quality assurance culture at every level.
+This means there are fewer chances of product recalls.

-The Medicines and Healthcare Products Regulatory Agency (MHRA) supports your business when it trades with the UK.
+The Medicines and Healthcare products Regulatory Agency (MHRA) is a supportive and pragmatic regulator.
+Its [Innovation Office](https://www.gov.uk/government/groups/mhra-innovation-office) helps businesses clarify product regulatory or manufacturing requirements and can find faster routes to market.

-It provide world-class advice on medicines manufacturing and coordinate international good manufacturing practice inspections, which will keep your processes in line with international standards.
+MHRA has global impact as a regulatory agency and in setting international standards.
+The agency’s National Institute for Biological Standards and Control produces more than 90% of the international standards for biological medicines.

-The agency plays a leading role in protecting public health within Europe, and on a global stage.
+## Health and life sciences skills and expertise

-Its National Institute for Biological Standards and Control produces more than 90% of the international standards for biological medicines (e.g. they recently developing interim standards for the control of the Ebola virus).
+The UK has a highly skilled workforce with more than 107,000 employees in the biopharmaceutical sector and a total workforce of 222,000 across the whole of health and life sciences.

-## Nationwide expertise
+Pharmaceutical manufacturing expertise is spread throughout the nation with a very strong base in the ‘golden triangle’ of London, Oxford and Cambridge.
+The sector supports innovative manufacturing processes, technologies and training, giving companies a significant skills base to deliver in a very knowledge-intensive industry.

-Medical manufacturing expertise is spread throughout the nation, but the strongest medical and scientific base is in the South East of England in an area known as the ‘golden triangle’.
-The 3 cities that make up the golden triangle are London, Oxford and Cambridge.
-This region is also home to universities consistently rated in the world top 10.
-Five out of the UK’s 7 Academic Health Sciences Centres are also located here.
+Our skills and expertise are major reasons why all of the leading pharmaceutical corporations operating in the global market have a presence in the UK.
+Two of the top 10 global pharmaceutical companies (GSK and AstraZeneca) also have their headquarters here.